suprematis/awesome-algorithms/README.md

 * [Geeks for Geeks](http://www.geeksforgeeks.org/fundamentals-of-algorithms/) -
     Lots and lots of well explained and implemented algorithms.
 * [Learn Algorithms](http://www.learnalgorithms.in/) - A website that explains some algorithms very well and simply, even for the most novice of programmers.
+* [Path Finding](https://qiao.github.io/PathFinding.js/visual/) - A visual representation on how algorithms such as A\*, IDA\*, Breadth-First-Search, Best-First-Search and others describe a path between two points A and B.
 * [Rosetta Code](http://rosettacode.org/wiki/Rosetta_Code) - A programming chrestomathy site which aims to present implementations of many algorithms and data structures in different programming languages.
 * [Sorting Algorithms](http://www.sorting-algorithms.com/) - Nice and simple animations of sorting algorithms.
 With short codes and discussions.
 * [Stoimen's web log](http://www.stoimen.com/blog/) - Some algorithms nicely explained.